mgrofsky/Ytel-API-ANGULAR/README.md

 ### <a name="make_call"></a>![Method: ](https://apidocs.io/img/method.png ".CallController.makeCall") makeCall

-> You can experiment with initiating a call through Message360 and view the request response generated when doing so and get the response in json
+> You can experiment with initiating a call through Ytel and view the request response generated when doing so and get the response in json

 ```javascript